Czechs and Czech Culture

 More than once I have seen and heard the word “Xenophobic” used to describe the Czechs attitude to outsiders, often Czechs use it to describe themselves.
 It’s a very strong word which I feel is an increasingly unfair descriptive for the people.

 The Czechs can be a bit slow to warm up to foreigners compared to the people of some of the neighboring nations.
-To construe this as a dislike for outsiders is certainly premature, but it is a form of honesty from the Czechs.
+To construe this as a dislike for outsiders is certainly premature.
 On the whole, the average Czech doesn’t mind foreign visitors; just don’t expect them to fall all over themselves for you while you’re here.

 The Czech Republic has a strong tourism industry, many multinational companies have branches here and with several universities in the country, foreign students and workers are part of the fabric of everyday life in the larger centres of the country.
 To me, such things are certainly not the marks of a “xenophobic” nation or people.